-Winter may look a little different this year at the resorts, but Colorado’s public lands will be open to hiking, snowshoeing, and ski touring.
+Winter may look a little different this year at the resorts, but Colorado’s public lands don’t require reservations for hiking, snowshoeing, and ski touring.
 We give you these four options for all ability levels to get after it instead of sitting at home.

 Bergen Peak, Evergreen